pmonks/etagger/README.md

 ## Installation

-`etagger` is available as a Maven artifact from [Clojars](https://clojars.org/com.github.pmonks/etagger).
+`urlocal` is available as a Maven artifact from [Clojars](https://clojars.org/com.github.pmonks/urlocal).

 ### Trying it Out